massenz/snooper/README.rst

 specification_ in which case the arguments used are as follows::

-    --coupons NUM           number of coupons to be generated --provider PROVIDER     UUID of the Service Provider for the coupons --cloud CLOUD           UUID of the Cloud Target for the coupons --out FILE              a file that will contain a promotion code per line (generated)
+    --coupons NUM           number of coupons to be generated --provider PROVIDER     name of the Service Provider for the coupons --cloud CLOUD           name of the Cloud Target for the coupons --out FILE              a file that will contain a promotion code per line (generated)

 This can only be used with a configuration option that uses the credentials of a user that is